openpaperwork/pyinsane/README.md

 ## Description

-Python implementation of the Sane API (using ctypes) and abstration layer.
+Pure python implementation of the libsane (using ctypes) and abstration layers.

+[Libsane (part of the Sane)](http://www.sane-project.org/) provides drivers for scanners under GNU/Linux and *BSD systems.

 The code is divided in 3 layers:
 - rawapi : Ctypes binding to the raw Sane API